& guided meditations in the Metaphor Toolbox

 Chapter One – Telling stories: why they matter and how they heal

-Stories have been part of the human experience for around 30,000 years as a way of passing on history and teaching.
-We start by considering why we use stories in therapy: the way they affect the brain; the hidden meanings we read into them; and how stories constantly change to maintain their relevance.
-Then we look at how to use metaphors in therapy, how to polish up your storytelling skills, and how to develop original metaphors of your own.
+Stories have been part of the human experience for around 30,000 years to pass on history and teach ideas.
+We start by considering why this should be.
+We look at the effect stories have on the brain; how we see hidden meanings; and how stories are adapted to maintain their relevance.
+We also have tips for polishing your storytelling skills, and developing original metaphors of your own.

 Chapter Two – Kaleidoscope: a twist on some classic metaphor themes